bastionzero/bzero-ssm-agent/README.md

 ## License

 The Amazon SSM Agent is licensed under the Apache 2.0 License.
-Modification made by BastionZero Inc. are Copyright (C) 2021 BastionZero.
+Modifications Copyright (C) 2021 BastionZero Inc.  The BastionZero SSM Agent is licensed under the Apache 2.0 License.